What Really Happens Behind High-Security Walls? Inside a Nuclear Base

 How is safety ensured inside a nuclear base?

 As already mentioned, for a responsible nation the safety point is the most important priority in any nuclear facility.
-Several layers of security protect the base.
+Several layers of security is maintained to protect the nuclear base.
 There are restricted entry systems and authorization procedures that does not allow unauthorized entry.
 At these places, the radiation levels are regularly monitored to ensure a safe working environment.
-Personnel employed there use protective equipment whenever required.
+Personnel employed there use protective gears, whenever and wherever required.
 Automatic safety and shutdown mechanisms are there to reduce the possibility of accidents.
-Regular inspections, maintenance checks, and emergency drills help maintain preparedness for any unexpected situations.
-The overall aim of this exercise is to prevent radiation exposure and ensure that nuclear materials remain secure at all times.
+Regular inspections, maintenance checks, and emergency drills are held to help maintain preparedness for any unexpected situations.
+The overall aim of this exercise is to prevent radiation exposure and ensure that nuclear materials remain secure and safe at all times.

 How do nuclear bases contribute to national security?